AI Agents for Small Business: Costs, Use Cases & ROI 2026

 Step 1: Define the Agent’s Scope

-Before writing any code, write down exactly what your agent should and shouldn’t do:
+Before writing any code (or setting anything up), write down exactly what your agent should and shouldn’t do:

 Should do: